alexdiwa/cocobuds/README.md

 Design’s role in this world never sits still.
 In technology it continues to be etched into the product development process.
 We always hear about how more designers should learn how to code.
 This demand for designers who can develop is just as relevant for developers who can design.

-Users don’t interact directly with the developers work—they interact with what the designer creates.
+Users don’t interact directly with the developers work--they interact with what the designer creates.
 Developers who are involved early on in the design process will lead to a better understanding of the user.
 To build better products, collaboration and communication needs to take place for designers and developers.

 ### 3. Describe the project you will be conducting and how your App will address the needs. ###